-Mobile run on Android.in 2019 have access to a wide array of specialist phones to choose from, such as the , , , and and .
+Mobile run on Android.have access to a wide array of specialist phones to choose from these days, such as the , , , and and .
 And it takes some diligence and legwork to find the best gaming phones in the market.
 The specs on these mobile phone options match higher-priced flagships like the and , just not the price.
 The best gaming phones are designed specially for , with features like a sharp super AMOLED screen, large screen size, advanced cooling systems, super-fast processor speeds, gaming-specific controls and displays with a high refresh rate.
 Interestingly enough, all of these phones

 Theand gaming phones have a more powerful processor and access to newer and exclusive game titles.
 But Apple's smartphones lack gaming features to make the mobile phones more compelling to play on.
 And like the flagship phone, iPhones are expensive -- a baseline iPhone XS starts out at $999.

 Fortunately for consumers, the four phones for mobile gaming reviewed here have prices ranging from $340 to $700: the Razer Phone 2, Asus ROG, Xiaomi Black Shark and Nubia Red Magic Mars.

 Best gaming phones

 ||Best overall gaming phone||Best gaming phone for the everyday||Best value gaming phone||Best gaming phone & accessory combo|

 ||Asus ROG||Razer Phone 2||Nubia Red Magic Mars||Xiaomi Black Shark|

 ||See at Amazon||See at Amazon||See at Nubia||See at Amazon|